-Employment experience as a noncertified appraiser aide and/or trainee may be considered "relevant experience" for purposes of meeting the minimum qualifications set forth in Rule 283.
-The experience of individuals employed in an assessor's office, other than appraisers, appraiser aides, and appraiser trainees, is limited to qualifying for only 2/3 of the four-year experience/education requirement.
+Employment experience as an appraiser aide and/or appraiser trainee of an assessor's office or the Board may be considered "relevant experience" for purposes of meeting the qualifications set forth in Rule 283.
+The experience of individuals employed in an assessor's office, other than appraisers, appraiser aides or appraiser trainees is also considered "relevant experience," however, it is limited to qualifying for only 2/3 of the four-year experience requirement.
 The remaining 1/3 of time must be accumulated by other relevant experience or through education.

-Alternatively, under Rule 282(b), an assessor may request temporary appraiser's certification for an individual whom the assessor believes has equivalent qualifications not specifically contained in Rule 283.
-In these instances, the completed form BOE-740-A, Application for Temporary Appraiser's Certificate, should be submitted to the Board along with a detailed resume from the applicant and a letter from the requesting assessor attesting in detail to the "equivalent" qualifications of the applicant.
+Alternatively, under Rule 282(b), temporary appraiser's certification can be issued to a person if it is the opinion of both the assessor and the Board that the applicant has equivalent qualifications not specifically contained in Rule 283.
+In these instances, a detailed resume from the applicant and a letter from the assessor attesting in detail to the "equivalent" qualifications of the applicant must be submitted with the application for temporary appraiser's certification (form BOE-740-A).

-When the Board approves a temporary appraiser's certificate, the assessor will be notified of the effective date in writing.
+The Board will review applications for temporary certification and advise the assessor of its determination in writing.
+If the Board approves a temporary appraiser's certificate, the notice will include the certification number and effective date.